Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 C12 15 alkyl benzoate is a common food preservative in processed foods.
 Has shown birth defects in animal studies at high doses.
-C12-15 alkyl benzoate is a benzoate compound that has shown birth defects in animal studies at high doses.
+A benzoate compound that has shown birth defects in animal studies at high doses.
+While topical exposure is lower risk, it's best to choose products without this ingredient when safer alternatives exist.

 How Do Sunscreen Products Stack Up?